mdoerk/seng513project/README.md

 	- addIssue will create the issue in the issues table, in order to get the id of the new issue
 	- addIssue will pass the issue id, as well as the relevant form data (what the user entered in the 'Tags' box) to the tagIssue(issueId, tags)
-	- tagIssue will parse the tags and create a list of tags
+	- tagIssue will parse the tags and create a list of tags. addTag is called for each tag
-	- each tag will be checked against the tags table
+	- this tag will be checked against the tags table
-		-> if it exists, we get the id of tag
-		-> if it does not exist, we insert this new tag into the table and temporarily store the id of this new tag
+		-> if it exists, we get the id of tag and return it -> if it does not exist, we insert this new tag into the table return the id of this new tag
 	- a new row will be added to issuetags table describing this new tag relationship -> 'INSERT INTO issuetags (issue_id, tag_id) VALUES (<issueId>, <tagId>);

-### Usage ###
+### TODO ###
+tags.removeAllTags(<issueId>, function(error){}); // Removes all rows in the issuetags table where issue_id = issueId
+tags.getTags(<issueId>, function(tagList) { // Will return the list of tags
+	for (i = 0; i < tagList.length; i++)
+		util.log(tagList[i]);
+});

+Right now we can only add tags when creating an issue... once the edit issue page is working, it will load the tags for the issue
+(using the to-be-implemented getTags function), then if the user makes changes to the tags, it will removeAllTags for the issue, then call tagIssue with the id and the new tags.

 ### Example ###
+// Parse form data, create an issue (remember to get the id of the issue when creating it) tags.tagIssue(<issueId>, <tags separated by a space>, function(error) {
+	if (error)
+		// Handle error
+	else
+		// finish whatever you need to do
+});

 ## How To Check If The User Is Logged In ##